Mykhailo-Liutov/KoinKmpExport/README.md

 To mark a class than needs to be exported, annotate it with @KoinKmmExport.
 That's it, export will be automatically generated when building iOS target.

+There's support for using the @ObjCName annotation to rename classes in ObjectiveC.
+Just normally apply the annotation to the exported class, and the generated export will have this name instead of the original name of the class.

 ## Example

 Annotated class: